 Despite all its unpredictability, Zoom has been an unexpected highlight for us!
 On one level, it’s the bane of our lives, but it has also helped us to democratise spaces in a way that hasn’t been done before.

-In our drama workshops, we’ve worked with people across the country and brought them together in a way that wasn’t possible before.
+In our drama workshops, we’ve worked with people across the country and brought them together in a manner that wasn’t possible before.
 For one of our participants, she said it was the first time in her life where she felt she didn’t have to lie about growing up in care because of the online space she was in where everyone was her peer.

 There are clearly still issues in terms of access to technology which is something to be worked on, but post-pandemic we still want to utilise Zoom and the benefits we’ve found here.

-Playing ON believes lived experience should always be the starting point, why do you think theatre is such an effective outlet for those you work with to process their experiences?
+Playing On believes lived experience should always be the starting point.
+Why do you think theatre is such an effective outlet for those you work with to process their experiences?

 On some level theatre is a very accessible outlet.
 We’ve all dressed up, played make-believe and told stories through theatre from very early on in our lives.
 Theatre allows people with lived experience to demonstrate their expertise.
 You can tap into what you know, have confidence that you are in your own territory and process challenging and uncomfortable issues in a fun way.
 Theatre allows us to reawaken this sense of play from when we were children and gives power to those with lived experience.

-Your collaboration with East London NHS Foundation Trust proves Playing ON excels in bringing together experts by profession and experts by experience, how have these unities changed the way service providers approach their work supporting users of mental health services?
+Your collaboration with East London NHS Foundation Trust proves Playing On excels in bringing together experts by profession and experts by experience.
+How have these unities changed the way service providers approach their work supporting users of mental health services?

-East London NHS Foundation Trust asked us to deliver an engagement programme similar to the one we did at The Maudsley.
+East London NHS Foundation Trust asked us to deliver an engagement programme similar to the one we did at the Maudsley.
 This one is all about training junior doctors.
-NHS staff are under a lot of pressure and stress, especially young doctors who have so much to learn, that it becomes very difficult to keep a space alive for empathy, understanding and play.
+NHS staff are under a lot of pressure and stress – especially young doctors who have so much to learn – that it becomes very difficult to keep a space alive for empathy, understanding and play.
 We’ve found that in bringing play into mental health contexts, a lot of time can be saved as it allows a strong sense of communication which in turn helps trust and leads to better relationships between doctors and patients.